Get exclusive member benefits & effect social change. Join Today

 Falls, accidents with sharp objects or tools, and car accidents are the most common causes of open wounds.
 In the case of a serious accident, call 911 or seek immediate medical attention, particularly if there’s a lot of bleeding or if bleeding lasts for more than 20 minutes.

-There are five types of open wounds, which are classified depending on their cause.
+There are four types of open wounds, which are classified depending on their cause.

 An abrasion occurs when the skin rubs or scrapes against a rough or hard surface.
 Road rash is an example of an abrasion.
 There’s usually not a lot of bleeding, but the wound needs to be scrubbed and cleaned to avoid infection.

 A laceration is a deep cut or tearing of the skin.
 Accidents with knives, tools, and machinery are frequent causes of lacerations.
-The bleeding is rapid and extensive.
+In the case of deep lacerations, the bleeding can be rapid and extensive.

 A puncture is a small hole caused by a long, pointy object, such as a nail, needle, or ice pick.
 Sometimes, a bullet can cause a puncture wound.
 Punctures may not bleed much, but these wounds can be deep enough to damage internal organs.
 If you have a puncture wound (even just a small one), visit your doctor to get a tetanus booster shot and prevent infection.

-An avulsion is a partial or complete tearing away of skin and tissue.
+An avulsion is a partial or complete tearing away of skin and the tissue beneath.
 Avulsions usually occur during violent accidents, such as body-crushing accidents, explosions, and gunshots.
 They bleed heavily and rapidly.

 Although you can treat some wounds at home, you should see a doctor if: